-A serious, competitive player or pickleball coach with advanced level players wanting to take their practice up a notch or two will appreciate the extra punch these machines offer.
+A serious, competitive player or pickleball coach with advanced level players wanting to take their practice up a notch or two will appreciate the extra punch these newer machines offer.

 Oscillation Pattern: Currently, the machines offering this use a random horizontal pattern to keep shots unpredictable.

 Spin: Currently the Lobster Pickle is the only machine offering this and has options for both backspin and topspin.

 Elevation/Elevation Degrees: Ability to increase the height of the lob and dink shots.
 Max elevation would be for high lob returns and practicing overhead shots.

 Charging time and Battery life/playtime: When buying a battery-powered model, the charging time can be a major consideration since the added hours needed to charge could limit how much the machine can be used on the court daily (coaching, busy clubs) or the need to buy extra external battery packs.

 AC/DC power: This can be a very useful option where you are within reach of a power source (extension cord) and are not limited to the amount of time the machine can be played continuously.

 Play While Charging: Most machines do not have this option as the machine cannot be in use while the battery is charging.

 Remote Control: A remote control, as you can imagine makes the machine much more convenient.
 If you are drilling with a coach or taking turns with a friend, they can pause the machine for you.
 However, if you are practice alone, standing on one side of the court with the machine on the other baseline a remote can be a major time saver.